sky-bro/blog-src/content/en/posts/writing-guide/index.md

 ---
 title: "Writing Guide"
 date: 2020-12-10T16:47:19+08:00
-description: Guides on how to wirte your contents using this theme (my cheetsheet).
+description: Guides on how to write your contents using this theme (my cheatsheet).
 draft: false
 enableToc: true
 enableTocContent: false